SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 ==========  ==========================================================================
 Date        Notes
 ==========  ==========================================================================
-2015-06-08  * Added the :doc:`../LanguageGuide/ErrorHandling` chapter.
+2015-06-08  * Added information about error handling
+              to the :doc:`../LanguageGuide/ErrorHandling` chapter,
+              the :ref:`Statements_DoStatement` section,
+              the :ref:`Statements_ThrowStatement` section,
+              the :ref:`Statements_DeferStatement` section,
+              and the :ref:`Expressions_TryExpression` section.

-            * Added the :ref:`ControlFlow_Available` section
-              to the :doc:`../LanguageGuide/ControlFlow` chapter
-              and the :ref:`Statements_AvailabilityCondition` section
-              to the :doc:`../ReferenceManual/Statements` chapter.
+            * Added information about API availability checking to the :ref:`ControlFlow_Available` section of the :doc:`../LanguageGuide/ControlFlow` chapter and the :ref:`Statements_AvailabilityCondition` section to the :doc:`../ReferenceManual/Statements` chapter.

-            * Added the :ref:`ControlFlow_Guard` section
-              to the :doc:`../LanguageGuide/ControlFlow` chapter
-              and the :ref:`Statements_GuardStatement` section
-              to the :doc:`../ReferenceManual/Statements` chapter.
+            * Added information about the new ``guard`` statement to the :ref:`ControlFlow_Guard` section of the :doc:`../LanguageGuide/ControlFlow` chapter and the :ref:`Statements_GuardStatement` section of the :doc:`../ReferenceManual/Statements` chapter.

-            * Added the :ref:`Protocols_Extensions` section
-              to the :doc:`../LanguageGuide/Protocols` chapter.
+            * Added information about how protocol extensions to the :ref:`Protocols_Extensions` section of the :doc:`../LanguageGuide/Protocols` chapter.

-            * Added the :ref:`AccessControl_AccessLevelsForTestTargets` section
-              to the :doc:`../LanguageGuide/AccessControl` chapter.
+            * Added information about access control for unit testing to the :ref:`AccessControl_AccessLevelsForTestTargets` section of the :doc:`../LanguageGuide/AccessControl` chapter.

-            * Added the :ref:`Patterns_OptionalPattern` section
-              to the :doc:`../ReferenceManual/Patterns` chapter.
+            * Added information about the new optional pattern to the :ref:`Patterns_OptionalPattern` section of the :doc:`../ReferenceManual/Patterns` chapter.

             * Updated the :ref:`ControlFlow_DoWhile` section
               with information about the the ``repeat``-``while`` loop.

-            * Updated the
-              :ref:`StringsAndCharacters_SpecialCharactersInStringLiterals` section
-              with a more precise definition of Unicode scalars.

             * Updated the :ref:`Properties_TypeProperties` section
               with information about stored and computed type properties